-- The district must identify which scheduled course is on the TREP pathway - Verification the district paid the student's share of tuition directly to the IHE - College credit hour verification (from the IHE) in the semester of the pupil enrollment count date - TREP Cooperative Agreement or Memorandum of Understanding (MOU) - High school transcript
+The district must identify which scheduled course is on the TREP pathway

+- Verification the district paid the student's share of tuition directly to the IHE - College credit hour verification (from the IHE) in the semester of the pupil enrollment count date - TREP Cooperative Agreement or Memorandum of Understanding (MOU) - High school transcript

-- A student's "year" of high school is determined using the student's assigned Anticipated Year of Graduation (AYG). - As with all other post-secondary courses that need to be evaluated based on credit hours, only those courses for which the district directly paid all tuition costs to the IHE will be considered in the determination of funding level. - Post-secondary courses offered online that do not meet the requirements for evaluation based on credit hours will be assessed as either Supplemental Online courses or as contractual education courses, and the fundable instructional time will be based on the appropriate equivalency.
+- A student's "year" of high school is determined using the student's assigned Anticipated Year of Graduation (AYG). - As with all other postsecondary courses that need to be evaluated based on credit hours, only those courses for which the district directly paid all tuition costs to the IHE will be considered in the determination of funding level.